 Citizen consultation on waste policy Zoetermeer

-For example, the adopted recommendations were about investing in easier separation of PBD (Plastic, Cans, and Beverage Cartons) waste, but also about investing in the separation of vegetable, garden and fruit (VGF) waste through, for example, education and surveys.
+The adopted recommendations include investing in easier separation of PBD (Plastic, Cans, and Beverage Cartons) waste, as well as investing in the separation of vegetable, garden and fruit (VGF) waste through, for example, education and surveys.
 Several recommendations were also about better communication about waste separation.
 For example, by reissuing the waste calendar and using pictograms on mini-containers and underground containers.
 In this way, even people who are low-literate or speak a different language can easily see in which container their garbage should go.
 Furthermore, the free home collection of bulky waste should remain.

 View the advisory report with the 15 recommendations here.